Pennant Hills High School: Physical buildings and grounds

 Pennant Hills High School contains a multi-purpose centre (Robert Stacey Hall), new Design and Technology/Visual Arts buildings, the Alfred Gray Memorial Library, and many specialty rooms including science labs, cooking and computer rooms.
 It also has two fields for sports such as football, rugby and cricket.
 An agricultural plot is located at the rear of the school, housing crops, sheep, chickens and other livestock.

 The school's buildings were constructed according to the hilly terrain of the area, so that there are no more than two levels at any single point.
-PHHS has 4 levels, and room numbers are determined by which level it is in: Level 1 is primarily Social Sciences (Business Studies, Geography etc.), but also has Portable Rooms, which were used while the school was recovering from the fire, in 2001.
-Level 2 has Language, Agriculture, Science, Cooking, and Drama, while Level 3 (located at the Laurence Street level) is where the main quad of the school is located, along with the library and reception.
-It too, has Science rooms, as well as math, history, and Wood/Metal/Plastic Technology Rooms.
+PHHS has 4 levels, and room numbers are determined by which level it is in: Level 1 is primarily Social Sciences (Business Studies, Geography etc.), as well as Textiles rooms.
+Level 2 has Language, Agriculture, Science, Food Technology, and Drama, while Level 3 (located at the Laurence Street level) is where the main quad of the school is located, along with the library and reception.
+It too, has Science rooms, as well as Maths, History, and Wood/Metal Technology ooms.
 Level 4 is primarily English, History, Maths and Visual Arts classrooms.
 The Industrial and Visual Arts building (completed in 2005) has two main entry points, from the Garden Quad (in Level 3) and through a pedestrian bridge on Level 4.

 The school suffered from a fire on 11 June 2001, destroying the school administration building, Industrial Arts Block, and the English, History, Mathematics and Visual Arts staffrooms.